As an Amazon Associate I earn from qualifying purchases.

-This clean eating vegetable breakfast tart is a filling, protein-filled breakfast at home or on the go!
+This vegetable breakfast tart is a filling, protein-filled breakfast at home or on the go!

-This particular recipe is one I ran across from years ago!
-Apparently, I developed the recipe and then forgot the publish the darn thing.
-I no longer eat eggs, but I do remember enjoying this.
-I believe I made it for Easter brunch and it went over pretty well.
+This particular recipe is one I ran across years ago!
+Apparently, I developed the recipe and then forgot to publish the darn thing.
+I made it for Easter brunch and it went over really well.

 - A side of oven-roasted potatoes

 - A slice of toast and coffee